 Employers are anticipating change.
-Three out of four business leaders believe automation will require new skills over the next couple of years.2 We cannot slow the rate of technological advance, but employers can invest in their employees' skills so people and organizations can remain relevant.
-2 Global Human Capital Trends, Deloitte (2016) IN DEMAND: WHICH JOBS, WHAT SKILLS?
+Three out of four business leaders believe automation will require new skills over the next couple of years.
+We cannot slow the rate of technological advance, but employers can invest in their employees' skills so people and organizations can remain relevant.
+IN DEMAND: WHICH JOBS, WHAT SKILLS?

 Skills and talent matter even more in a Skills Revolution.
 Skills cycles are shorter than ever and 65% of the jobs Gen Z will perform do not even exist yet.
-People working in IT and customerfacing roles should feel optimistic: those employers anticipate greatest increases in headcount.
+In HR, headcount is set to increase in the short-term as they steer companies through this period of adjustment.
+People working in IT and customer-facing roles should also feel optimistic: those employers anticipate greatest increases in headcount in the United States and Canada.
 Rapid growth in demand is also expected across almost all industries and geographies3 for data analysts required to make sense of big data, and for specialized sales representatives to commercialize digitized offerings.
-In HR too, headcount is set to increase in the short-term as they steer companies through this period of adjustment.

 CONSTANT CURRENCY: SKILLS ADJACENCY, AGILITY AND LEARNABILITY In the Skills Revolution, the value we place on different skills will change.
 Digitization and growth in skilled work will bring opportunities, as long as organizations and individuals are ready.
 Technology will replace both cognitive and manual routine tasks so people can take on non-routine tasks and more fulfilling roles.
-Creativity, emotional intelligence and cognitive flexibility are skills that will tap human potential and allow people to augment robots, rather than be replaced by them.4 People will increasingly find they need to upskill and diversify into new areas.
+Creativity, emotional intelligence and cognitive flexibility are skills that will tap human potential and allow people to augment robots, rather than be replaced by them.
+People will increasingly find they need to upskill and diversify into new areas.
 Skills adjacency, agility and learnability will be crucial.
+Across OECD countries, jobs requiring higher levels of skills proficiency are growing fastest.
+Industries most affected will disproportionately impact some workers more than others: low skilled, low learners and women.
+Industries which expect jobs growth, including architecture, engineering, computer and mathematical roles, tend to have a lower participation of women.